somy1997/Isolates/README.md

 # Isolates

-All the work is manually being logged in Isolates /Weeks.txt
+All the work is manually being logged in Isolates/Weeks.txt

 ## Intercepting System Calls using LKM